-- Cash collateral - In the personal sector, mortgages over residential properties - In the commercial and industrial sector, charges over business assets such as premises, stock and debtors incurred.
-The objective of credit risk management is to minimize the probable losses and maintaining credit risk exposure within acceptable parameters.
+- Cash collateral - In the personal sector, mortgages over residential properties - In the commercial and industrial sector, charges over business assets such as premises, stock and debtors, plan and machineries are incurred.
+The objective of credit risk management is to minimise the probable losses and maintaining credit risk exposure within acceptable parameters.

-Special attention is paid to problem loans and appropriate action is initiated to protect the Bank's position on a timely basis and to ensure that loan impairment methodologies result in losses being recognised when they are
+Special attention is given to problem loans and appropriate action is initiated to protect the Bank's position on a timely basis and to ensure that loan impairment methodologies result in losses being recognised when they

 HSBC has historically sought to maintain a conservative, yet constructive and competitive credit risk culture.
 This has served the Group well, through successive economic cycles and remains valid today.
 This culture is determined and underpinned by the disciplined credit risk control environment which the Group has put in place to govern and manage credit risk, and which is embodied in the formal policies and procedures adopted by HSBC Bangladesh.
-These are articulated through Group credit policies supplemented by regional and local area lending guidelines, backed up by the Bangladesh Bank's "Managing Core Risks in Banking - Credit Risk Management - Industry Best Practices".
+These are articulated through Group credit policies supplemented by regional and local area lending guidelines, backed up by the Bangladesh Bank's "Managing Core Risks in Banking - Credit Risk Management - Industry Best Practices" and "Guidelines on Credit Risk Management (CRM) for Banks".
 Formal policies and procedures cover all areas of credit lending and monitoring processes including: